adamisarobot/adam4ever.com/README.md

 ## In Progress

+- [ ] Add a simple navigation with filters for content
+- [ ] Idea: use the title as breadcrumb for navigating
 - [ ] Lighthouse score optimization
   - [ ] Look into storing images from 3rd parties
 - [ ] A word of the day?
 Or TIL this new Word